syncfusion-content/blazor-docs/blazor/datagrid/how-to/css-isolation-for-grid.md

 documentation: ug
 ---

-# CSS isolation for datagrid component
+# CSS Isolation for DataGrid Component

 By using the CSS isolation, you can define component-specific styles by creating a .razor.css file matching the name of the .razor file in the same folder.
 For example, to apply CSS for `Index` Component, create a file named `Index.razor.css`.